by Ashley Black

 Be sure not to pose so that these pictures are as candid and accurate as possible.

-You can form the habit of maintaining correct posture by taking this process one step at a time.
-Taking the time to address the root issues of why you’re experiencing tension, restriction or discomfort will pay off big in the long run.
-You’ll find that as you focus on improving your posture and alignment throughout your daily activities, your health, performance, and overall quality of life will all come together and the difference will be astounding.
+Form the habit of maintaining correct posture by taking this process one step at a time.
+Addressing the root issues of why you’re experiencing tension, restriction or discomfort will give you noticeable results in the short and long term.
+You’ll find that as you focus on improving your posture and alignment throughout your daily activities, your health, performance, aesthetics, and overall quality of life will all come together and the difference will be astounding.